 Geology 309.
-Concepts of Stratigraphy Principles of stratigraphic analysis, facies relationships, and correlation; environmental reconstruction of stratigraphic sequences.
+Concepts of Stratigraphy Stratigraphic analysis, facies relationships, and correlation; environmental reconstruction of stratigraphic sequences.
 Emphasis on the Mesozoic and Cenozoic stratigraphy of southern California.
 Prerequisite: Geology 201, 204 or 205.
 Recommended: Geology 304 and Geology 305.
 A field trip fee may be required.
 Consult the Class Schedule for specific details.